gu-lab20/MD-ALL/README.md

 B-ALL cases into a total of 26 subtypes using bulk RNA-seq data.
 For scRNA-seq analysis, only a gene (per row) x cell (per column) expression matrix is needed.
 MD-ALL is a one-stop platform for sensitive, accurate, and comprehensive B-ALL subtyping based on RNA-seq data.
+To generate the input files for MD-ALL, users can refer to this RNA-seq analysis [pipeline](https://github.com/gu-lab20/RNAseq) from raw fastq files.

 The workflow of MD-ALL: <br>